-7.3.3.
-Open source Semantic Information
+6.3.3 Open source semantic information

 Semantic information may be useful for a myriad of services to the end users.
 However, the sources providing semantically rich information are very heterogeneous.
 Semantically rich information can be found on Wikipedia and Wikidata for instance.
-EMODnet, through the "Human activities" data sets, also provides some semantically rich information.
+EMODnet, through the "Human activities" data sets also provides some semantically rich information.

-As one can see the sources of semantically rich information are very heterogeneous in their availability, reliability and format.
+As one can see the sources of semantically rich information are very heterogeneous in the availability, reliability and format.
 Furthermore, they provide heterogeneous and partially redundant information.
-No standard model exists for that type of information, as their variability is very high.
+No standard model exists in order for that type of information, as their variability is very high.
 However, as one of ODYSSEA platform aim is to integrate and fuse this kind of information, one must rely on a shared format in order to analyze and make use of it.